pkitazos/allocation-app/docs/evaluation-guide.md

 ## Introduction

-Thank you for taking the time to perform an evaluation of the (web app)[https://spa-app.optimalmatching.com/] I've built as part of my Level 4 Honours Project.
+Thank you for taking the time to perform an evaluation of the [web app](https://spa-app.optimalmatching.com/) I've built as part of my Level 4 Honours Project.
 The application is a platform aiming to streamline the process of performing Student-Project Allocations for all parties involved.

 If you are a UofG CS student, think of this as an updated version of the application we had to use at the start of the year to select and submit a list of projects in order of most to least preferred, given some constraints.

-There is an (evaluation form)[] with some simple questions that will help me understand whether the user interface and experience is simple and intuitive.
-You may choose to answer these questions after you've completed all the tasks on the (task sheet)[https://github.com/pkitazos/allocation-app/blob/main/docs/evaluation-task-sheet.md], or as you're going through it.
+There is an [evaluation form](https://uofg.qualtrics.com/jfe/form/SV_0ezNxahTBLeAfem) with some simple questions that will help me understand whether the user interface and experience is simple and intuitive.
+You may choose to answer these questions after you've completed all the tasks on the [task sheet](https://github.com/pkitazos/allocation-app/blob/main/docs/evaluation-task-sheet.md), or as you're going through it.

 ## Evaluator Roles